morphogencc/ofxPixelPusher/README.md

-pixelpushercpp
+ofxPixelPusher
 ==============

-c++ implementation of pixelpusher software
+c++ implementation of pixelpusher software using openframeworks